pmjones/ext-request/README.md

 ## ServerRequest

-An object representing the PHP request received by the server; use it in place of the `$_GET`, `$_POST`, etc. superglobals.
-It provides:
+An object of public read-only properties representing the PHP request received by the server.
+Use it in place of the `$_GET`, `$_POST`, etc. superglobals.
+It
+provides:

-- non-session superglobals as read-only properties;
+- non-session superglobals as public read-only properties;

-- other read-only properties calculated from the superglobals (`$method`, `$headers`, `$content`, `$accept`, `$uploads`, etc.);
+- other public read-only properties calculated from the superglobals (`$method`, `$headers`, `$content`, `$accept`, `$uploads`, etc.);

-- extensibility.
+Note that ServerRequest can be extended to provide other userland functionality;
+however, the public read-only properties cannot be modified or overridden.

 ### Instantiation